apache/rocketmq-clients/csharp/README.md

 You can obtain the latest version of `RocketMQ.Client` from [NuGet Gallery](https://www.nuget.org/packages/RocketMQ.Client).
 To assist with getting started quickly and working with various message types and clients, we offer examples [here](./examples).

-## Build

 Layout of this project roughly follows [this guide](https://docs.microsoft.com/en-us/dotnet/core/tutorials/library-with-visual-studio-code?pivots=dotnet-5-0).
 The solution contains a class library, a unit test module and an example console module.
 Assuming you are at the home of this repository:

 ```sh
 # build the project